sharkness/nyt-top-stories-shortcode/readme.md

 # NYT Top Stories Shortcode

-Use a shortcode to display the top stories from the New York Times.
+Use a shortcode [nyt_top_stories] to display the top stories from the New York Times.

 - requires API Key from NYT
 - Can be used to display data from any of the "Top Stories" categories https://developer.nytimes.com/docs/top-stories-product/1/overview